-Understand the cost of household items with conversation starters and an expense table to fill out.
-Grades 3-8.
+Understand the cost of household items with conversation starters and a fill-in expense table.
+Grades 3–8.

-Practice using percentages and mental math to figure out total cost of purchasing items.
-Grades 6-8.
+Practice using percentages and mental math to figure out the total cost of items.
+Grades 6–8.

 Complete a mission to help a club save enough money for a community project.
 Grades 6–8.